 Actually, the baptism is a rather recent event, since WWII.
 This form of membership was introduced due to the displacement of the population from the historic center to the periphery.
 This meant babies were born in hospitals outside the city walls and therefore outside the territory of any contrada.

-5. Getting to Siena during the days of Palio
+5. Siena Palio : Getting to Siena during these days

 The San Gimignano to Siena bike tour is a family-friendly biking adventure offering you free time in San Gimignano before pedaling the via Francigena and low trafficked backroads towards the fortress town of Monteriggioni.
 At the end of the bike tour, you discover Siena and its medieval city center.